-For blood samples:

-(initials) YES, I agree OR (initials) NO, I do not agree

-For hair samples:

-(initials) YES, I agree

-OR (initials) NO, I do not agree

-If you decide now that any of your samples can be stored for research to be done at a later date, you may change your mind at any time.
-If you change your mind, you must contact your study doctor or nurse and let them know that you do not want your samples used for research to be done at a later date.
-Every effort will then be made to destroy your left-over samples.

-When you sign this form, you are agreeing to take part in this research study.
-This means that you have read the consent form, your questions have been answered, and you have decided to volunteer.
-Your signature also means that you are permitting the University of Pennsylvania Health System and the School of Medicine to use your personal health information collected about you for research purposes within our institution.
-You are also allowing the University of Pennsylvania Health System and the School of Medicine to disclose that personal health information to outside organizations or people involved with the operations of this study.

-A copy of this consent form will be given to you.
-You will also be given the University of Pennsylvania Health System and School of Medicine's Notice of Privacy Practices that contains more information about the privacy of your health information.
-Your signature here does not include your decision about having the neuro tests and a spinal tap.
-To record your decision about participating in these activities, see the next page.

-Name of Subject (Please Print) Signature of Subject Date Name of Person Obtaining Consent (Please Print) Signature Date
+For blood samples: (initials) YES, I agree OR (initials) NO, I do not agree For hair samples: (initials) YES, I agree OR (initials) NO, I do not agree may change your mind at any time e.
+If you change you do not want your sa ed for research to be done at a later date, your mind, you must contact your study doctor or mples used for research to be done at a later over samples. have read the consent form, your q Your signature also means that you the School of Medicine to use you purposes within our institution.
+You uestions have been a are permitting the pur personal health are also allowing the that personal health rt in this research study.
+This means that you answered, and you have decided to volunteer University of Pennsylvania Health System and information collected about you for research University of Pennsylvania Health System and information to outside organizations or people Health System and School of Medic about the privacy of your health info ine's Notice of Privac rmation.
+Your signa a spinal tap.
+To rec also be given the University of Pennsylvania by Practices that contains more information ture here does not include your decision ford your decision about participating in Name of Subject (Please Print) Signature of Subject t Date Name of Person Obtaining Consent (Please Print) Signature Date Page 10 of 11 IC V7 7 JUN 2016

+IRB Approved From: 7/8/2016 To: 7/7/2017